 It is a super-compact, 2-wheel (single axle), walk behind version of a 4-wheel farm tractor, made with the same automotive-style construction (automotive type clutch, all gear and shaft drive) and versatility (accepting many different implements) that you would find in a farm/utility tractor.
 An additional feature of the walk-behind tractors we offer is their ability to have the handlebars fully “reversed” to give the tractor front OR rear-PTO capability.
-For example: soil working implements are used in the REAR-PTO mode (with the implement behind the tractor), so tire tracks are eliminated, while mowers, snowblowers, etc. are operated in FRONT-PTO mode (with the implement in front of the tractor), which allows the implement to get the the material before the wheels roll over it.
+For example: soil working implements are used in the REAR-PTO mode (with the implement behind the tractor), so tire tracks are eliminated, while mowers, snowblowers, etc. are operated in FRONT-PTO mode (with the implement in front of the tractor), which allows the implement to do it’s work (mow, blow snow, etc.) before the wheels roll over the material.

 Many names are used to describe the same machine: Walk-behind tractor, 2-wheel tractor, single-axle tractor, hand tractor, walking tractor, pedestrian tractor, pedestrian controlled tractor, foot tractor.
 We have chosen “walk-behind tractor” simply because it seems the most accurate and descriptive.

 For small farms and properties, steep terrain, or rough areas, walk-behind tractors simply make more sense from several standpoints: 1.
 Size; 2.
 Cost; 3.
 Safety; 4.
 Efficiency; 5.
 Versatility.
 Even on larger farms/properties or even in cities, Walk-behind tractors have a place due to their extremely compact nature and versatility.
 For example: